QTLS recognition in schools (England)

 Following the closure of the GTCE, the Teaching Agency has taken over the disciplinary arrangements for any teacher employed in a school, academy, or sixth form college.
 QTLS staff working in schools will be regulated by the Teaching Agency.

 QTLS from December 2013 will be a legacy award.
 This means if members have attained QTLS they are entitled to parity with QTS holders in maintained schools in regard terms and conditions.
-However, from January 2014, the gaining of QTLS by individuals will not guarantee parity with QTS holders in maintained schools.

 Need further advice?